jxxsheng/DSAI_SC1015/README.md

 1. Data Cleaning: Remove rows with missing/abnormal values, standardise data units/formats, and handle data type conversion
 2. Exploratory Data Analysis: Examine categorical variable using countplot and numerical variable using histogram
 3. Visualisation: Create visual plots to identify variables with potential relationships with the target variable 'no_show'
-4. Hypothesis Testing: Use Cramer's V and Chi-Square test to determine significant relationships between variables and 'no_show'
+4. Hypothesis Testing: Use Cramer's V and Chi-squared test to determine significant relationships between variables and 'no_show'
 5. Model Training: Train machine learning models (Logistic Regression, Decision Tree, Random Forest, RNN, CNN)
 6. Model Evaluation: Evaluate model performance using accuracy, precision, recall, F1 score, ROC-AUC and confusion matrix metrics

 <h2>Overview of EDA:</h2>

-A histogram was used to show the distribution of prices for Show and No Show.
+Our target variable is 'no_show', with '1' indicating No Show and '0' indicating Show.
+A histogram was used to show the distribution of prices (numerical) for Show and No Show.
 There is no noticeable relationship between 'price' and 'no_show' as the distributions are quite similar.
-For other variables, a countplot was used to compare the proportion of No Show to Show.
+For other variables (categorical), a countplot was used to compare the proportion of No Show to Show.
 A higher variation of No Show to Show across the different features in the variable would thus indicate a relationship with 'no_show'.
 From the observation, we find that 'branch', 'country', 'first_time', 'room', and 'arrival_month' have a significant relationship with 'no_show'.
-Therefore, these parameters will be used to train the Machine Learning Models.
+We further confirm the relationship using Cramer's V and Chi-squared test.
+Therefore, these variables/predictors will be used to train the Machine Learning Models.

 <h2>Features Processing:</h2>